 - Plant or animal: Learn about species and breeds.

-Live streaming is a relatively new concept in the Western world, but in China, it’s common and extremely popular.
-If you think that’s an exaggeration, check this out: In the first half of 2020, one third of China’s internet users — which is roughly 309 million people — tuned in to a live streaming shopping session.
+Live streaming is becoming more and more common in the Western world, but in China, it’s extremely popular.
+In the first half of 2020, one third of China’s internet users — which is roughly 309 million people — tuned in to a live streaming shopping session.

-What’s more, in October of 2019, Viya, one of China’s most popular live streamers, earned roughly $49.7 million in just one day of live streaming: 🤑🤯
+What’s more, Viya, one of China’s most popular live streamers, earned roughly $49.7 million in just one day of live streaming: 🤑🤯

 According to McKinsey, the most popular product categories for live stream shopping are apparel and fashion, beauty products, food, consumer electronics, and furnishing and home decor:

 The increasing use of voice search has pushed companies to rethink their digital marketing strategies.
-If you’re still unsure about voice search, consider this:
+Consider these stats on voice search:

-- 20% of all internet searches are voice-based.
+- 40% of all internet searches in the U.S. are voice-based

 Voice search already plays a crucial role in providing relevant information for search engine users.
 Google Assistant has 1 million actions and Alexa has over 100,000 skills, which represent functions that allow their voice assistants to react very specifically to user commands and queries:

-Keep in mind that not only will more companies produce audio content in the hopes of gaining brand awareness (so you should, too), but ads are on their way next.
+Not only will more brands produce audio content in the hopes of gaining appearing in voice search results, but ads are on their way next.
 This means that Alexa will tell you the answer to your question along with a “word from her sponsor.”

 The latest data (which is now a few years old, so we can assume that this number is higher) shows that 27% of all mobile searches are voice-activated, meaning that they come from a set of “trigger words” such as “how,” “what,” “best,” and “easy.”